 (Source - http://berkeleyearth.org/land-and-ocean-data/ )

 It has to be remembered that some 90% of the heat in the system is contained in the oceans compared to about 3% in the atmosphere.
 The remaining heat is contained in the land and the polar regions.
 The marked and obvious variations in air temperature are, in fact, rather trivial noise in a global context.

 A better measure of heat in the climate system is shown in tidal gauge data dating back to the late 19th century.
 Ocean levels increase because of thermal expansion and melting of land ice mainly over Greenland and the Antarctic continent.

 There is an obvious upward trend in greenhouse gases but the rise in global temperatures is much more variable.
 This leads to understandable doubts and is a factor used by those that doubt that man is affecting the climate.

 These all show that the probability that increases in CO2 are the cause of climate change is extremely high - > 1000 to one.
 A simpler, more easily understandable example of the use of statistics in studying climate change has been given in an American Statistical Society publication.

-How do we know that increases in CO2 are due to man?
+Are increases in CO2 due to man?

 First, there is circumstantial evidence comparing the amount of CO2 in the atmosphere with the amount of fossil fuels used since the start of the industrial revolution.